DE0CH/velarium/docs/ib/ib_docs.md

 2. The search function would return relevant result.
 3. Admins can add students to add studies to the website's database.
 4. The user can to see the thumbnail and successfully download the PDF.
-5. The storage should be large enough to store all the PDFs in the database.
+5. The storage is large enough to store all the PDFs in the database.

 ### 2. Security
-1. Only editors can modify the database.
+1. Only the editors can modify the database.
 2. Only the admins can modify manage user permissions.
 3. The site in encrypted in transit.
 4. Plain text password is never stored in the database.

 ### 3. Accessibility
-1. The UI would still work when it's zoomed in or viewed on a smaller device like a mobile screen.
+1. The UI still works when it's zoomed in or viewed on a smaller device like a mobile screen.

 # Criterion B